gamazeps/deepSV/README.md

 ### One-liner

+A working installation of rust is needed for running the data generation.

 ```bash
 curl https://sh.rustup.rs -sSf | sh
 source $HOME/.cargo/env
 ```

-### Explanations

-- In order to build the `preproc` binary you will need to have `cargo` installed you can get it with.
+Note thqt you also need to have `java`, `picardtools` and `samtools` installed for the many calls to bioinformatics tool (before we reimplement them in rust of course).

 ## Build